DEM1989/helseconvo/README.md

-# Health Assist - Medical Transcription App 🩺
+# Health R - Medical Transcription App 🩺

-Health Assist is an open-source medical transcription app that uses AI to generate structured clinical notes from audio recordings.
+Health R is an open-source medical transcription app that uses AI to generate structured clinical notes from audio recordings.

 ![Project Logo](link_to_logo_image)